rotemnstyle/Colorful-Wars-Game/README.md

 # Colorful-Wars-Game
-A colorful code wars game which includes CSS and an Vanilla JavaScript This game is a fun project which decitedte for following my heart and fullfill myself to become a Front End Developer and to improve my
+A colorful code wars game which includes CSS and an Vanilla JavaScript.
+This game is a fun project which decitedte for following my heart and fullfill myself to become a Front End Developer and to improve my
 JavaScriptskills.